Mu2 Scorpii

-Mu² Scorpii (μ² Scorpii, abbreviated Mu² Sco, μ² Sco), also named Pipirima /pᵻ'pɪrᵻmə/, is a star in the zodiac constellation of Scorpius.
+Mu2 Scorpii, also named Pipirima /pᵻ'pɪrᵻmə/, is a star in the zodiac constellation of Scorpius.
 It has an apparent visual magnitude of +3.56, which is bright enough to be seen with the naked eye.
 Its distance from the Sun is about 474 light-years, as determined by parallax measurements.
 It is a member of the Upper Centaurus–Lupus subgroup of the Scorpius–Centaurus association.
+A super-Jupiter or brown dwarf is known to orbit it, and another is suspected.